-The vast majority of children engage positively with school and attend regularly.
+Most children engage positively with school and attend regularly.
 However, in order to flourish, some children require an alternative education offer or may require a modified timetable to support a return to full time education provision.
-It is recognised that children accessing alternative provision or a reduced or modified timetable may have additional vulnerabilities.
-Ofsted refer to these as Pupils Missing Out On Education, because they are not accessing their education in school in the 'usual way'.
+It is recognised that children accessing alternative provision, or a reduced or modified timetable may have additional vulnerabilities.
+Ofsted refer to these as Pupils Missing Out On Education (PMOOE), because they are not accessing their education in school in the 'usual way'.

-Where children are educated off site or in dual placements safeguarding risk assessments are completed.
+Where children are educated offsite or in dual placements safeguarding risk assessments are completed.